peoplewareDo/nativescript-svg/README.md

 ###Release note
-v.1.0.11 -- Major fix for load library issue.
+v.1.0.11 -- Major fix for load library issue and demo include.

 v1.0.9 -- load from URL on Android and IOS included.